glerner/phpunit-testing/docs/tools/PHPCS-PHPCBF-Guide.md

     <exclude name="PEAR.Functions.FunctionCallSignature"/>
 </rule>
 ```
+**Understanding Rule Formats**:
+- **Sniff Code (3-part)**: `Standard.Category.Sniff` - Used with command line `--exclude` and in XML configuration
+- **Message Code (4-part)**: `Standard.Category.Sniff.MessageCode` - Used only in XML configuration

-In phpcs.xml.dist, you can use either the 3-part format ("Rule.Category.Sniff") or the 4-part format ("Rule.Category.Sniff.MessageCode").
-Using the 3-part format excludes the entire sniff and all its messages, while the 4-part format lets you target specific message types within a sniff.
+When using `--exclude` on the command line, you can only exclude at the sniff level (3-part), which excludes all messages from that sniff.
+In the XML configuration file, you can use either format - the 3-part format excludes the entire sniff and all its messages, while the 4-part format lets you target specific message types within a sniff.
 Use the most specific exclusion that solves your problem.

 Note: The `<exclude>` elements must be inside the specific `<rule ref>` block they apply to.
 Rules from different standards (WordPress, PSR12, etc.) need to be excluded within their respective rule blocks.